 Grand-Ducal Regulation of February 8, 2008 Provisions of the Grand-Ducal Regulation of February 8, 2008, relating to certain definitions of the amended Law of December 20, 2002, on collective investment undertakings superseded by the Law of 2010, as amended.
-MiFID II Directive Directive 2014/65/EU of the European Parliament and of the Council on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU, as amended.
-OECD Organisation for Economic Co-operation and Development UCI Collective investment undertakings UCITS Undertakings for collective investment in transferable securities UCITS Directive Directive 2009/65/EC of the European Parliament and of the Council of July 13, 2009, on the coordination of laws, regulations and administrative provisions relating to certain undertakings for collective investment in transferable securities, supplemented by Directive 2014/91/EU of the European Parliament and of the Counci of July 23, 2014, amending Directive 2009/65/EC on the coordination of laws, regulations and administrative provisions relating to certain undertakings for collective investment in transferable securities as regards depositary functions, remuneration policies and sanctions, as amended.
+MiFID II Directive Directive 2014/65/EU of the European Parliament and of the Council on markets in financial insamending Directive 2002/92/EC and Directive 2011/61/EU, as amended.
+OECD Organisation for Economic Co-operation and Development UCI Collective investment undertakings UCITS Undertakings for collective investment in transferable securities Directive Directive 2009/65/EC of the European Parliament and of the Council of July 13, 2009, on the coordinal laws, regulations and administrative provisions relating to certain undertakings for collective investment transferable securities, supplemented by Directive 2014/91/EU of the European Parliament and of the of July 23, 2014, amending Directive 2009/65/EC on the coordination of laws, regulations and admin provisions relating to certain undertakings for collective investment in transferable securities as regardepositary functions, remuneration policies and sanctions, as amended.
 UCITS Regulation Commission Delegated Regulation (EU) 2016/438 of December 17, 2015, supplementing the UCITS Directive with regard to obligations of depositaries, as amended.
-RCS Registre de Commerce et des Sociétés (Luxembourg Trade and Companies Register) RESA Recueil electronique des sociétés et associations (Luxembourg electronic compendium of companies and associations) Directive 2007/16/EC Commission Directive 2007/16/EC of March 19, 2007, implementing Council Directive 85/611/EEC on the coordination of laws, regulations and administrative provisions relating to certain undertakings for collective investment in transferable securities (UCITS) as regards the clarification of certain definitions, as amended.
-SFTR Regulation (EU) 2015/2365 of the European Parliament and of the Council of November 25, 2015, on transparency of securities financing transactions and of reuse and amending Regulation (EU) No. 648/2012, as amended.
+RCS Registre de Commerce et des Sociétés (Luxembourg Trade and Companies Register) RESA Recueil electronique des sociétés et associations (Luxembourg electronic compendium of companie associations) Directive 2007/16/EC Commission Directive 2007/16/EC of March 19, 2007, implementing Council Directive 85/611/EEC coordination of laws, regulations and administrative provisions relating to certain undertakings for investment in transferable securities (UCITS) as regards the clarification of certain definitions, as Regulation (EU) 2015/2365 of the European Parliament and of the Council of November 25, 2015, on transparency of securities financing transactions and of reuse and amending Regulation (EU) No. 64 as amended.
 Depositary State Street Bank International GmbH, acting through State Street Bank International GmbH, Luxembourg Branch Management Company DWS Investment S.A., Luxembourg, Grand Duchy of Luxembourg